Mexico says Sean Penn meeting was 'essential' to finding kingpin Chapo

 MIRROR HID ESCAPE TUNNEL

-More details emerged on Monday of Guzman's capture, which has been a boost to President Enrique Pena Nieto after the embarrassment of his escape last year.

-The drug kingpin initially gave Mexican security forces the slip as they closed in, opening a secret doorway hidden behind a mirror in the house where he was holed up, and descending into a sophisticated tunnel leading to the drains in Los Mochis, a city in his native state of Sinaloa.
+The drug kingpin initially gave Mexican security forces the slip as they staged a dawn raid on Friday, opening a secret door hidden behind a mirror in his walk-in bedroom closet, and descending into a tunnel about 30 meters long that connected to the drains of Los Mochis, a city in his native state of Sinaloa.

+He spent hours below ground as his henchmen lured pursuing Marines into a chase onto the roof of the house and into neighboring properties, where four of them were shot dead.
+Another was killed inside the house, officials said.

+He and the henchman who fled with him dumped the first car for a second, but were soon caught by federal traffic police chasing down the stolen vehicles, a security official said.

-Video footage broadcast by Televisa on Monday showed Marines firing shots inside the house during the dawn raid and images of the ground-floor dressing room where the tunnel entrance was hidden.
+Video footage broadcast by Televisa showed Marines firing shots inside the house after they stormed through two doors to find 15 of Guzman's henchmen armed with machine guns and rocket launchers.
+The military operation was dubbed "Black Swan".

-It took the Marines 90 minutes to find the tunnel entrance, giving Guzman a crucial headstart.
-The lever to open the reinforced door behind the mirror was concealed in the light of the dressing room, the video showed.
+It took the Marines 90 minutes to discover the tunnel entrance, giving Guzman a crucial head start, the broadcaster said.
+The lever to open the reinforced door behind the mirror was concealed in the light of the walk-in closet.

-Below, there were submarine-like reinforced metal doors to prevent the tunnel from flooding when water levels in the drains rose.
+Below was a submarine-like metal hatch connecting the partially flooded tunnel to the Los Mochis drains.

+Upstairs, bullet holes peppering the stair wall and thick smears of blood in several rooms of the debris-strewn house testified to the brutal shootout that had taken place.
+Clothes, food and equipment were scattered throughout, and socks, shirts and underpants still hung on a washing line on the terrace.

 Marines found another hole beneath a refrigerator which proved to be a red herring, the apparent beginnings of a project to build another escape route.
 They also found two women cowering in one of the home's five bathrooms.